adilsonmsoares/API_Boilerplate/README.md

 The architecture implemented in this project is onion architecture, and you can find its documentation in this [link](https://www.codeguru.com/csharp/understanding-onion-architecture).

 ## Features
-Below is a list of features that this API offers:
+Below is a list of basic features that this API offers:
-1. There are examples of api request, starting at the controller and going down to the repository layer, showing the entire request path and steps
+1. Structured architecture based on layers
+2. API request examples
-2. Log events using Serilog
+3. Log events using Serilog
-3. Use FluentValidation to validate data sent
-4. XUnit implemented
+4. FluentValidation
+5. Unit test examples in xUnit

 # Getting Started
 To setup the project locally a few steps need to be followed.